zurg3/cf-warp/README.md

 #### Step 2

-Open your cmd/terminal and locate the binary you just downloaded, such as `cf-warp-win.exe` ...
+Open your cmd/terminal and locate the binary you just downloaded, such as `cf-warp-win.exe`.

 #### Step 3